-Is the Arab World Realigning?An Altamar podcast interview with Author of The Gulf Moment
+Is the Arab World Realigning?An Altamar podcast interview with

 For the first time in decades, two Gulf nations (the United Arab Emirates and Bahrain) have formally established relations with Israel — diplomatic, economic, technological and beyond.
 Additional Arab nations could soon follow suit.
 The White House-dubbed “Abraham Accords” appear to be a win for most parties at the negotiating table, although Palestine was not a part of the negotiations.

 The agreements also point to a potentially major shift in the Middle East: the rise of modern Gulf states as regional leaders and powerbrokers in the Arab world.

 To help explain the impact of the Abraham Accords within “the Gulf Moment,” prominent Emirati academic and political commentator Abdulkhaleq Abdulla joined the Altamar Podcast team of Peter Schechter and Muni Jensen.
 Abdulla is a longtime professor of Political Science at United Arab Emirates University, was a senior fellow at the London School of Economics, and served as chairman of the Arab Council for Social Science.
 Abdulla was also director of the Gulf Research Unit in Sharjah for 10 years.
 His research focuses on political changes in the Gulf and the Arab World.
 Abdulla is the author of several books, and his latest, titled “The Gulf Moment,” focuses on the emergence of the six Arab Gulf states.